Page by Page: Discovering the Soul of a Great Memoir

 This graphic memoir employs a unique structure, combining illustrations and text to tell the story of Bechdel’s relationship with her father and her own coming-of-age.
 The visual elements and non-linear narrative allow for a rich exploration of themes like identity and sexuality, engaging readers on multiple levels.

-Page by Page: Resonant Themes and Takeaways
+Page by Page: Thematic Resonance

 When Breath Becomes Air by Paul Kalanithi